Resilience, Hardiness & Healthy Boundaries, Parameters

 - Support us in what we do with our time, energy & resources

-Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us Some of us may experience low energy, depleted energy, lethargy, tiredness and fatigue, exhaustion.
+Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us Learning to ride the waves of internal/external energy, go with the flow, not fight against the waves, knowing how and when to rest,may be important (see also Physical Wellbeing - Body Vitality & Breathing).
+Some of us may experience low energy, depleted energy, lethargy, tiredness and fatigue, exhaustion.
 What we put out energetically (e.g. our vulnerability and power), transmit to others, (see also Being Emotionally, Energetically Connected As A Couple) whether we are too open or closed, available or unavailable, whether we are willing to expand or contract, comes from our own intent influencing the outcome and the counselling & psychotherapy can explore this further.
 The counselling may include looking at the influence of our consciousness, thoughts, perceptions, attitude, intuition, feelings, momentum, beliefs, desires, actions and how we envision things.
-We may also want to explore how we are in our self and body, what energises us (Chinese culture refers to our life energy as qi, chi, ki), vibrates in us (see also Internal Interconnectedness - Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us), affecting what we attract, repel, transform.
+We may also want to explore how we are in our self and body, what energises us, vibrates in us (Chinese culture refers to our life energy as qi, chi, ki), affecting what we attract, repel, transform (see also Internal Interconnectedness - Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us).
 Where we put our attention, our energy flows, what fires together, wires together.
 The frequency of our energy (whether through depression, hurt, anger, fear, judgement, lifestyle or love, laughter, gratitude, peace of mind, touch) affects others around us, other energies.
 We are a complex pattern of vibrations, energies and may also want to align our energy, be in touch with the different forms of energy, the electro-magnetic field in our heart: energising our mind, the energy of nature, the will, our physical energy, vitality, our sexual energy, spiritual energy, the energy of love, our emotional energy, the energy of anger, how we might de-press our energy, our mental energy, our creative energy, our spontaneity, our being in the moment, our relationship to others' energies (so we are not easily invaded by others' energies, vibrations) and the wider world, ethereal energy.

 Not everything that counts can be counted, and not everything that can be counted counts.William Bruce Cameron